Logan-Stark/Logan-Stark.github.io/_posts/2020-06-25-Where-do_the_most-Gamers-live-?.md

 {% include index.html %}

-The bar graph shows a similar trend in regional sales. we can see that North America does indeed have the highest number of sales, followed by Europe and Japan. we are also now able to see what kind of games each region enjoys playing the most. the the most part it would seem that gamers in North America and Europe prefer to play action, shooter, and sports games.
-Japan however,seems to avoid shooter games. they Japnas most played genre of game is Role-playing.
+The bar graph shows a similar trend in regional sales. we can see that North America does indeed have the highest number of sales, followed by Europe and Japan. we are also now able to see what kind of games each region enjoys playing the most.
+For the most part it would seem that gamers in North America and Europe prefer to play action, shooter, and sports games.
+Japan however,seems to avoid shooter games.
+Japan most played genre of game is Role-playing.
 While this may mean that more people are buying video games in North america it doesn't mean they have the highest concentration.
-This is because the size and population of these regions differ dramatically. for instance the population of North ameraca (579 Million) is roughly 5 times greater than that of Japan(126.5 Million). in order to Show the true concentration of gamers I have standardized the data by population and replotted our line graph below.

-## Total number of sales of North America, Eruope, and Japan.

-By looking at this simple Funnel plot we can see that North America does indeed have the highest number of sales, followed by Europe and Japan.
-While this may mean that more people are buying video games in North america it doesn't mean they have the highest concentration.
-This is because the size and population of these regions differ dramatically. for instance the population of North ameraca (579 Million) is roughly 5 times greater than that of Japan(126.5 Million). in order to Show the true concentration of gamers I have standardized the data by population and replotted our line graph below.
+This is because the size and population of these regions differ dramatically. for instance the population of North ameraca (579 Million) is roughly 5 times greater than that of Japan(126.5 Million). in order to Show the true concentration of gamers I have standardized the data by population and replotted our line graph below

 ## Standardized (North America, Eruope, and Japan sales of the top 100 Video games)

 {% include Std-top-100-sales.html %}

-As you can see this has dramatically changed tthe trends we saw in our first line graph.
+With our new standardized data we see a different pattern emerge in our Data.
 Japan is now shown to have the highest sales per person on average.
-Europe also now has the lowest number of sales

- if you see this it did not work
+Europe also now has the lowest number of sales. this is because instead of looking at sales in units, we are now looking at the sales per person based on population size.
+This means that japan might hold the highest concentration of video game players.
+To confirm this we can use our newly standardized data and look at total sales by genre again.

+## Standardized (Genre by total number of regional sales)

 {% include Std-Regions-by-Genre.html %}

+Japan is now even more clearly the most concentrated source of gamers. we can also see some differences in the trends between Genre and Region.
+Role- playing games are now much more pronounced as Japans first choice in game.
+Platform games also still seem to be liked by most Regions.
+More importantly thopugh Japan is now even more clearly the most concentrated source of gamers.
+While North America and Europe may out sell Japan, they also have a much more diluted pool of gamers.

+I hope this Information has been helpful to you.